alisw/AliPhysics/MUON/READMEmchview.txt

 the program and start again with the same filled data sources, without having to rerun on the source) and print the current display.
 Printing needs a little bit of polishing (e.g. getting a nice and descriptive title would help a lot), but it's better than nothing.
 Note that the \em mchview application now has a \em --use option to reload a previously saved .root file (same effect as using the File/Open menu).

+\section mchview_resource Resource file format

+The resource file $HOME/.mchviewrc is a normal Root resource file (see TEnv), i.e. a list of "Key:value(s)" lines.

+You should avoid to edit it by hand, as most of it is handled by the mchview program itself.

+But for information the defined keys so far are :

+disableAutoPedCanvas: 1

+Use this one to disable the feature that will open automatically 4 canvases each time you open a data source of type "Pedestals".

+defaultRange: PED;Mean;0;500|PED;Sigma;0;10|OCC;occ;0;0.01

+Use this one to define default ranges for some data sources and their dimensions.
+In the example above all the pedestals data source will get a display ranging from 0 to 500 for the mean value and 0 to 10 for the sigma value; the occupancy data source (occ dimension) will range from 0 to 0.01.
+Those defaults are normally set using, from mchview program (painter master frame tab), using the "Set as default" button, located below the color palette.

+In addition, the NumberOfDataSources and DataSource.# (where # ranges from 0 to NumberOfDataSources-1) are used to described the recent opened sources.
+But those ones should not be edited by hand unless you really know what you are doing.

 \section mchview_warnings Important warnings.
 Please read.